 This room has so much recessed lighting – where do we start?
 The lighting hidden under the dropped panel of the in-ceiling stove hood is an excellent way to show off this little seen feature.
 The black island would be a statement piece by itself but the addition of recessed lighting gives it an extra intriguing touch.
 The most interesting feature is the recessed lighting surrounding the cabinets.
 This adds an interesting highlight to a rather plain area of the kitchen.

 Large skylights open this room up to plenty of natural light and allow the subtle textures and colors of the walls and floor to showcase.
 White walls help to reflect the light around the room, filling the space with even more light.

 One large skylight in this room brightens up the space considerably while can lights help to brighten up the counter space better for those working in the kitchen.

-A large skylight is the main source of the light in this sleek, minimalist kitchen during the day, but in the evening these fun, bubble-shapes lights fill the room with a soft, glowing light.
+A large skylight is the main source of light in this sleek, minimalist kitchen during the day, but in the evening this fun, bubble-shaped lights fill the room with a soft, glowing light.

 7. Under Counter or Under Cabinet Lighting